kwsch/SysBot.NET/README.md

   <img src="https://github.com/bdawg1989/MergeBot/assets/80122551/3670e7c2-fa06-4b69-960e-6360e360ba9f" alt="Recording #25">
 </div>

-<h1>MergeBot - The Ultimate Discord Trading Bot / SysBot for Pokémon!</h1>
+<h1>SysBot.NET - The Ultimate Discord Trading Bot / SysBot for Pokémon!</h1>
-<p>Introducing MergeBot, the ultimate Discord trading bot designed specifically for Pokémon enthusiasts!
-Whether you're a passionate collector, a competitive battler, or simply love everything about these adorable creatures, MergeBot is here to revolutionize your Pokémon trading experience on Discord.</p>
+<p>Introducing SysBot, the ultimate Discord trading bot designed specifically for Pokémon enthusiasts!
+Whether you're a passionate collector, a competitive battler, or simply love everything about these adorable creatures, SysBot is here to revolutionize your Pokémon trading experience on Discord.</p>
 <h2>Key Features</h2>
 <ul>
-  <li><strong>Seamless Pokémon Trading:</strong> Engage in effortless Pokémon trading with MergeBot using intuitive commands.
+  <li><strong>Seamless Pokémon Trading:</strong> Engage in effortless Pokémon trading with SysBot using intuitive commands.
 Request specific Pokémon, items, or even mystery eggs to expand your collection!</li>
-  <li><strong>Legality Verification:</strong> Ensure the legitimacy of your Pokémon with MergeBot's advanced legality checking feature.
+  <li><strong>Legality Verification:</strong> Ensure the legitimacy of your Pokémon with SysBot's advanced legality checking feature.
 Verify if a Pokémon is legal and compliant with game rules, giving you peace of mind in your trades.</li>
   <li><strong>Pokémon Cloning and Dumping:</strong> Easily clone your cherished Pokémon or dump Pokémon data for analysis and sharing with fellow trainers.</li>
-  <li><strong>Exclusive Event Pokémon:</strong> Gain access to rare and exclusive event Pokémon by requesting them from MergeBot's extensive event database.
+  <li><strong>Exclusive Event Pokémon:</strong> Gain access to rare and exclusive event Pokémon by requesting them from SysBot's extensive event database.
 Never miss out on limited-time Pokémon events again!</li>
-  <li><strong>Battle-Ready Pokémon:</strong> Obtain battle-ready Pokémon with optimized stats, moves, and abilities through MergeBot, giving you a competitive edge in battles.</li>
+  <li><strong>Battle-Ready Pokémon:</strong> Obtain battle-ready Pokémon with optimized stats, moves, and abilities through SysBot, giving you a competitive edge in battles.</li>
   <li><strong>Customizable Announcements:</strong> Set up personalized announcements and notifications for trades, server events, or any other important messages, keeping your community informed and engaged.</li>
-  <li><strong>Seed Checking and Shiny Hunting:</strong> Utilize MergeBot's seed checking feature to determine the seed of your Pokémon and discover the next shiny frame, increasing your chances of encountering that elusive shiny Pokémon!</li>
+  <li><strong>Seed Checking and Shiny Hunting:</strong> Utilize SysBot's seed checking feature to determine the seed of your Pokémon and discover the next shiny frame, increasing your chances of encountering that elusive shiny Pokémon!</li>
-  <li><strong>VGC Team Generation:</strong> Generate random VGC teams from a specified pool of Pokémon using MergeBot, providing inspiration for your next competitive team composition.</li>
+  <li><strong>VGC Team Generation:</strong> Generate random VGC teams from a specified pool of Pokémon using SysBot, providing inspiration for your next competitive team composition.</li>
-  <li><strong>Comprehensive Bot Management:</strong> Seamlessly manage MergeBot's settings, including blacklists, whitelists, logging, and more, ensuring a tailored and smooth experience for your Discord server.</li>
+  <li><strong>Comprehensive Bot Management:</strong> Seamlessly manage SysBot's settings, including blacklists, whitelists, logging, and more, ensuring a tailored and smooth experience for your Discord server.</li>
 </ul>
-<p>With its extensive array of commands and modules, MergeBot provides a comprehensive solution for all your Pokémon trading and management needs within Discord.
+<p>With its extensive array of commands and modules, SysBot provides a comprehensive solution for all your Pokémon trading and management needs within Discord.
 It combines convenience, reliability, and user-friendliness to deliver an unparalleled Pokémon experience.</p>
-<p>Trade, collect, and battle your way to becoming the ultimate Pokémon master with MergeBot by your side!</p>
+<p>Trade, collect, and battle your way to becoming the ultimate Pokémon master with SysBot by your side!</p>
-<p>Explore the detailed command list below to discover the full potential of MergeBot and elevate your Pokémon trading experience to new heights.</p>
+<p>Explore the detailed command list below to discover the full potential of SysBot and elevate your Pokémon trading experience to new heights.</p>

 <h2>GIF Showcase</h2>
 <table>